The King, the Queen and their Family

 Princess Elisabeth, Duchess of Brabant

-The Princess attends a Flemish-language secondary school.
+The Princess studies 'History & Politics' at Lincoln College, a college of Oxford University.
 Crown Princess Elisabeth is the heir to the throne: one day she will succeed her father and become Queen of the Belgians.
 Since the 21st of July 2013, she carries the title of Duchess of Brabant.
 She must already learn all about her future job and therefore participated in her first official ceremony on the 7th of September 2011.
 Princess Elisabeth inaugurated the new "Princess Elisabeth Hospital for Children" at Ghent University Hospital.
 On the 18th of October 2014, Princess Elisabeth gave her first speech, in Dutch, French and German, to commemorate the First World War.
 On the 6th of May 2015, the Princess baptised Pollux, the new patrol boat of the Belgian Navy.

 In the past, only boys could become Kings.
 The Constitution was changed in 1991: Princesses can now also ascend the throne and become Queen.
 Princess Elisabeth, who is the eldest of four children of King Philippe, is therefore the heiress of the Belgian monarchy.
 When she succeeds her father King Philippe, Princess Elisabeth will be the first woman to become Head of State in Belgium.

 Prince Emmanuel, born on the 4th of October 2005, loves nature.
 The children also have a small dog.
-Emmanuel plays music, especially the flute.
-And he enjoys cycling, swimming and skiing.
+Emmanuel practices the following sports: skiing, tennis, windsurfing and running.
+He also plays the saxophone.

 Princess Eléonore is the youngest, she was born on the 16th of April 2008.
-Very creative, she plays the violin and loves to draw.
-Eléonore participates in sports with her parents, her brothers and her sister: cycling, swimming and skiing.
+Very creative, she plays the violin and practices the following sports: skiing, sailing, and tennis.